What is the main source of law authorising this entity form?

 There is no requirement regarding a minimum number of directors or other applicable officers.

-There are no residency requirements, save that, for tax purposes, at least one individual with domicile or residency in Chile must be appointed as representative of the entity before the Chilean tax authority.
+There are no residency requirements, except that, for tax purposes, at least one (1) individual with domicile or residency in Chile must be appointed as representative of the entity before the Chilean tax authority.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-The bylaws need to set the capital of the SpA and the number of shares in which it is divided, but there is no requirement for a minimum capital.
+The bylaws must set the capital of the SpA and the number of shares into which it is divided, but there is no minimum capital requirement.

 The capital of the SpA must be fully subscribed and paid within the period of time provided in its bylaws.
-If the bylaws are silent, the period of time for payment of the share capital is 5 years from the date of incorporation.
+If the bylaws are silent, the period of time for payment of the share capital is five (5) years from the date of incorporation.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-Yes.
-In order to have business activities in Chile, the SpA shall obtain a tax identification number from the Chilean tax authority.
+Yes, in order to have business activities in Chile, the SpA must obtain a tax identification number from the Chilean tax authority.

-The SpA shall also submit a sworn statement describing the initiation of business activities in Chile.
-This is done by completing and filing the relevant form through the website of the Chilean tax authority, which shall include, among other information, the identification of the incorporator(s) and its tax identification number, the name of the person who will serve as representative of the SpA before the tax authority, and the capital, corporate purpose and business address of the SpA.
-The initiation of activities statement shall be submitted by the SpA within 2 months from the actual start of its activities.
+The SpA must also submit a sworn statement describing the initiation of business activities in Chile.
+This is done by completing and filing the relevant form through the website of the Chilean tax authority, which includes, among other information, the identification of the incorporator(s) and its tax identification number, the name of the person who will serve as representative of the SpA before the tax authority, and the capital, corporate purpose, and business address of the SpA.
+The initiation of activities statement must be submitted by the SpA within two (2) months from the actual start of its activities.

 What is the title of the applicable company registry?

-The competent Registry of Commerce where the SpA must be registered will depend on the latter’s domicile.
+The competent Registry of Commerce where the SpA must be registered depends on the SpA's domicile.

-The information listed below must be included in the abstract that shall be registered in the relevant Registry of Commerce, being publicly available (the abstract is also published in the Official Gazette):
+The information listed below must be included in the abstract that is registered in the relevant Registry of Commerce and it is publicly available (the abstract is also published in the Official Gazette):

-• Name and domicile of the notary where the incorporation document was granted or notarized and, in the latter case, the digest number of the notarized document.
+- Name and domicile of the notary where the incorporation document was granted or notarised and, in the latter case, the digest number of the notarised document.

 A marginal note to the above registration may be made, recording powers of attorney granted by the SpA by means of a public deed (normally general powers of attorney granted to officers or other individuals).

-The incorporation document that contains the bylaws, any subsequent documents amending the bylaws (whether by means of a public deed or notarized private document), and the corresponding abstracts, are also publicly available.
+The incorporation document that contains the bylaws, any subsequent documents amending the bylaws (whether by means of a public deed or notarised private document), and the corresponding abstracts, are also publicly available.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

 There is no mandatory administration structure.
-Shareholders are free to establish the administration structure they deem fit in the bylaws (e.g. an administrator, a board of directors, committee or similar body), and to set the main tasks and responsibilities of the administration.
+Shareholders are free to establish the administration structure they deem fit in the bylaws (e.g. an administrator (which may be a legal entity), a board of directors, committee, or similar body), and to set the main tasks and responsibilities of the administration.

-Typically, the administration represents the entity and shall duly conduct the management of the same in accordance with its business purpose, with broad powers, except with respect to those matters that shall be resolved by the shareholders, as per the bylaws or applicable law.
+Typically, the administration represents the entity and conducts the management of the same in accordance with its business purpose, with broad powers, except with respect to those matters that must be resolved by the shareholders, as per the bylaws or applicable law.

 How are the members of the executive body appointed, dismissed and replaced?

-The appointment, dismissal and replacement of the members of the executive body shall be performed in accordance with the provisions of the bylaws (and depending on the relevant administration structure).
+The appointment, dismissal, and replacement of the members of the executive body must be performed in accordance with the provisions of the bylaws (and depending on the relevant administration structure).

 An initial appointment is included in the incorporation document.